-Improvement Theme Objective Timescale Leadership and Management Future Service Delivery Model - Business Support ✓ To bring a balance to the support for the overall BS Team, a business case has been approved for new roles within the service.
-Job profiles and adverts will be developed for a Project Officer and Admin Support roles.
+Improvement Theme Objective Timescale / Rating Evidence within the service.
+Job profiles and adverts will be developed for a Lead ICT Officer, Project Officer and Admin Support roles.
 These roles are funded from the current budget envelope and are critical to ensure ongoing sustainment of the improvement programme.
-Oct 2020 Future Service Delivery Model - review ✓ It is important to ensure the new model of operation is efficient and effective.
-Ongoing review will take place during 2020/2021 to ensure against a backdrop of wider Council pressures, the model is not only affordable but flexible and offers a collaborative approach with key internal services.
-Oct 2020 Workforce profile ✓ The workforce profile is a key factor in sustaining our performance and ensuring a balance of experience and attracting new talent to the service.
-During the course of the next year, it will be reviewed regularly.
-It will also recognise the recent work undertaken at national level with BSD on the workforce planning strand of improvements.
-Nov 2020 Stress Risk Workshops ✓ Further work to drill down and focus on key findings has commenced.
-With regular pulse checks on staff wellbeing throughout the year.
-Nov 2020 Wellbeing ✓ A wellbeing survey will be undertaken with all staff as part of addressing the necessity for home working during the current Covid-19 pandemic.
-June 2020
+Future Service Delivery Model - Review ✓ It is important to ensure the new model of operation is efficient and effective.
+Ongoing review will take place during 2021/2022 to ensure against a backdrop of the Covid-19 Pandemic and wider Council pressures, the model is not only affordable but flexible and offers a collaborative approach with key internal services.
+Dec 2021 Performance and Continuous Improvement Internal Audit - Follow up ✓ In order to reassure Internal Audit that actions are being sustained a follow up internal audit will be Aug 2021